sudsho/ml-experiments/README.md

 stable diffusion prompts notebook is api-only, no training.

 note: switched a few notebooks to torch 1.12, will update the rest as i go.

+note: switched a few notebooks to torch 1.12, will update the rest as i go.